About vomiting in babies, children and teenagers

 You should take your child to the GP if your child:

-- is vomiting often
+- is vomiting often and can’t seem to keep fluids down

 - has poor weight gain because of vomiting.